Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

 It's time for you and COMPANY to move to business areas which do not threaten the livelihood of the entire human race.
 There are plenty of lucrative areas you can go into and you have enough time and financial resources to do so.

-There is no excuse for any further procrastination we are now forced to crack down on it.
+Given the facts available to you and the urgency of the situation, there is no excuse for any further procrastination.
+You must commence the reduction schedule for fossile fuel extraction NOW or else you and your company face dire consequences.

 Sincerely,
 Citizens concerned about climate change